-What Are Merchant Services Providers?
+What Are Merchant Service Providers?

 Merchant services providers are companies that provide tools (hardware and software) for businesses to be able to accept, process, and make payments.
 Merchant services providers focus on accommodating payment types that aren’t cash or paper checks, so things like credit and debit cards, online payment, and mobile pay are where these companies come into play.

-Types of Merchant Services Providers
+Types of Merchant Service Providers

 There are many different types of merchant services providers.
 Some offer multiple “types” as all-in-one solutions, while others specialize in just one or a select few.